billy-mosse/MESSI/README.md

 [![Build Status](https://travis-ci.com/billy-mosse/MESSI.png)](https://travis-ci.com/billy-mosse/MESSI)

-A simple program that provides rate constants which witness multistationarity of MESSI systems that satisfy conditions stated in Theorem 5.4 of "[The Structure of MESSI Biological Systems](https://arxiv.org/abs/1612.08763)", by Alicia Dickenstein and Mercedes Pérez Millán.
+A simple program that provides rate constants which witness multistationarity of MESSI systems that satisfy conditions stated in Theorem 5.4 of "The Structure of MESSI Biological Systems", by Alicia Dickenstein and Mercedes Pérez Millán [[arXiv](http://arxiv.org/pdf/1612.08763.pdf)][[Journal](http://www.siam.org/journals/siads/17-2/M111372.html)].
 (Under construction.)

 ## What is it useful for?